In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - ½ teaspoon piment d’Espelette (optional)

-To save a bit of time, you can make the aillade in a food processor.
-Combine the unchopped pecans, garlic, parsley, orange zest, and 1 to 2 tablespoons [2 to 3 TBL] oil in the bowl of the processor and pulse until a coarse paste forms.
+To save time, you can make the aillade in a food processor.
+Combine the unchopped pecans, garlic, parsley leaves, orange zest, and 1½ tablespoons [3 TBL] oil in the bowl of the processor and pulse until a coarse paste forms.
 Season to taste with salt and pepper.

 Sodium does not include pantry salt; for reference, ⅛ teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.